6262abhishek/BikeRentAPI/README.md

 <h1>About This Program</h1>
-<p>This is a simple REST API for Bike Rental Service created using  Spring Boot.
+<p>This is a simple REST API for Bike Rental Service created using  Spring Boot and MySQL.
 It includes
 <ul>
   <li>Adding Bike Information, including rental status.</li>
   <li>Fetching Information Of All Bikes.</li>